Whomp!

 Whomp! is a webcomic authored and drawn by Ronnie Filyaw.
-The comic centers around the life and antics of the overweight, junk-food-obsessed and socially inept nerd Ronnie, who is a fictionalized version of the author, and his roommate, Agrias (Li Ming Chui).
+The comic centers around the life and antics of the overweight, junk-food-obsessed and socially inept nerd Ronnie, who is a fictionalized version of the author, and his roommate, Agrias (Li Ming Chiu).

 The webcomic was released every Monday, Wednesday and Friday: its art-style, characters and storylines have evolved significantly since the strip's debut in 2010, starting from black and white strips to the full color comic it is today.

-The comic went on hiatus from June 2021 to February 2025, with updates resuming on February 8, 2025.
+The comic went on hiatus from June 2021 to February 2025, with updates resuming on February 8, 2025 with confirmation on February 17, 2025.

 Reception

 Comic Book Resources has praised Whomp! as being "consistently funny", and described Ronnie as a "modern day Ziggy".

 The Escapist considers it to be at the "sweet spot" between absurdity for the sake of humor, and autobiography, while Alex Langley lauds Filyaw's choice to not idealize or glorify himself.